vkhangpham/taxonomy-generation/docs/modules/extraction-normalization.md

 - Collapse spaces; normalize hyphens/underscores; strip trailing punctuation.
 - Fold diacritics for comparison; keep original in aliases.
 - Remove boilerplate prefixes at L1 (e.g., “Department of …”), keeping alias.
-- Acronyms: retain both short and expanded forms when unambiguous.
+- Acronyms: retain both short and expanded forms when context confirms the expansion or the level policy allows it; ambiguous short forms are skipped unless explicitly enabled.

 Failure Handling
-- If JSON invalid, retry with constrained re-ask (same input, schema reminder); on repeated failure, quarantine record.
+- If JSON invalid, retry with constrained re-ask (same input, schema reminder) and pass a `repair` hint on subsequent attempts; retryable provider errors are re-attempted with exponential backoff until the budget is exhausted.
+On repeated failure, quarantine record.
 - Drop empty/invalid labels with reason; keep record-level logs for audit.

 Observability
-- Counters: records_in, candidates_out, invalid_json, retries, quarantined.
+- Counters: records_in, records_processed_total, candidates_out, invalid_json, provider_errors, retries, quarantined.
 - Drift: track normalized length distribution and alias rates by level.

 Acceptance Tests